rashidkpc/canvas-dynamic-layout/README.md

 Whoa whoa whoa.
 Ok, here's an example.
 You can probably sort it out from here.
-At very least you can drop that isn't your workpad and hack right?
+At very least you can drop that into your workpad and hack, right?

 ![screenshot](https://raw.githack.com/rashidkpc/canvas-dynamic-layout/master/screenshot.png)